 The CNRI Handle System assigns persistent identifiers to all material posted to the repository.
 These identifiers are resolvable in perpetuity, and will remain valid even if the content is migrated to a new system.
 This allows documents in the Repository to be properly and effectively cited in other research.

 Many journal articles in the repository are archived in their pre-published version.
-The IR provides links to the corresponding published copies via an OpenURL linking mechanism, which dynamically direct users to the subscribed library resources.
-For example, a HKUST user will see a WebBridge link at a record of a journal article.
+The IR provides links to the corresponding published copies via an OpenURL linking mechanism.
+For example, a Find@HKUST link is available in record of a journal article.

 "Pre-published" version of a published article is marked as such both at the record display and the first page of the document.